panoptes/POCS/pocs/utils/google/README.md

 To use these services your PANOPTES unit must first be registered with the network, which means you have been given an official unit_id designation (e.g. PAN001, PAN017, etc) and have also been given a _service account key_.

-Currently this process is manual, which means if you need one you should ask the core [PANOPTES team](https://projectpanoptes.org/contact.html).
+Currently it is a manual process to obtain a key.
+If you are building a unit we encourage you to create a new post in the `Building` section of our forum.
+After that the PANOPTES team will assign your unit_id and contact you with further details.

+PANOPTES Forum - Builders Category - https://forum.projectpanoptes.org/c/building

 ## Service account key